 When strategically planned, an information session can be an important part of your overall campus recruiting approach.
 Hosting a session allows you to promote your company’s job and internship opportunities as well as meet potential candidates prior to campus interviews or other recruiting-related events.

-The Office of Career Services invites employers to interview students for part-time and full-time career and internship positions.
+The Center for Career and Professional Development invites employers to interview students for part-time and full-time career and internship positions.
 A private interview room will be provided.